imFarooq07/portfolio-projects/doc/LANGUAGE_SYSTEM_SUPPORT_GUIDE.md

 ---

-### Q3: Master Switch kya hai?
+### Q3: What is Master Switch?

 **Answer**:
-Master Switch ek single ON/OFF control hai jo entire property ke liye translation enable/disable karta hai.
-Agar Master Switch OFF hai, toh translation bilkul nahi hoga, chahe per-language settings kuch bhi ho.
+Master Switch is a single ON/OFF control that enables or disables translation for the entire property.
+If Master Switch is OFF, translation will not run at all, regardless of per-language settings.

 ---

-### Q4: Per-Language Settings kya hai?
+### Q4: What is Per-Language Settings?

 **Answer**:
-Per-Language Settings allow karte hain ki aap specific languages ke liye translation enable/disable kar sakein.
+Per-Language Settings allow you to enable/disable translation for specific languages.
 Example:
 - Master Switch: ON
 - Arabic: ON ✅
 - Turkish: OFF ❌

-Is case mein sirf Arabic translate hoga, Turkish nahi.
+In this case, only Arabic will be translated, Turkish will not.

 ---

-### Q5: Translation automatically kaise hota hai?
+### Q5: How Does Automatic Translation Work?

 **Answer**:
-1. Master Switch ON hona chahiye
+1. Master Switch must be ON
-2. At least ek language enabled hona chahiye
+2. At least one language must be enabled
-3. Translatable field change hona chahiye
+3. Translatable field must be changed
-4. System automatically DeepL API se translate karega
+4. System will automatically translate using DeepL API
-5. Translation ML tables mein save hoga
+5. Translation will be saved to ML tables

 ---

-### Q6: Translation history kahan dekhein?
+### Q6: Where to View Translation History?

 **Answer**:
-Go to `/Property/TranslationHistory` - yahan sabhi translation records dikhenge with filters, search, and export options.
+Go to `/Property/TranslationHistory` - all translation records will be displayed here with filters, search, and export options.

 ---

-### Q7: Agar translation fail ho jaye toh?
+### Q7: What If Translation Fails?

 **Answer**:
-- Property update phir bhi successful hoga
+- Property update will still be successful
-- Translation failure se main update affect nahi hota
+- Translation failure does not affect the main update
-- Error logs mein check karein
+- Check error logs
-- Translation history mein check karein
+- Check translation history
-- Retry kar sakte hain by updating field again
+- You can retry by updating the field again

 ---

-### Q8: Kaise pata chale translation hua ya nahi?
+### Q8: How to Know If Translation Occurred?

 **Answer**:
-1. Check Translation History page - agar entry hai toh translation hua
+1. Check Translation History page - if entry exists, translation occurred
-2. Check ML tables in database - agar data hai toh translation hua
+2. Check ML tables in database - if data exists, translation occurred
-3. Language change karke check karein - agar translated content dikh raha hai toh translation hua
+3. Change language and check - if translated content is visible, translation occurred

 ---

-### Q9: Language dropdown kahan hai?
+### Q9: Where is Language Dropdown?

 **Answer**:
-Header mein top right corner mein - current language ke saath flag icon dikhega.
-Click karke language change kar sakte hain.
+In the header at the top right corner - you will see the current language with a flag icon.
+Click to change the language.

 ---

-### Q10: Kaise pata chale konsa language enabled hai?
+### Q10: How to Know Which Language is Enabled?

 **Answer**:
 1. Go to `/Property/AllPropertiesLanguageSettings`
 2. Find property card
-3. Language toggles dekh sakte hain - ON/OFF status dikhega
+3. You can see language toggles - ON/OFF status will be displayed
 4. Green/checked = Enabled ✅
 5. Gray/unchecked = Disabled ❌